4. Prevent and mitigate (linkage)

 The company lacks instructions or equivalent documentation/templates that describe how it establishes action plans for risk suppliers/prioritised purchasing categories, or they are incomplete:

-- It is not clear that the action plans take aim at the company’s own actions (e.g. decisions to buy certified products) including expectations on risk suppliers.
+- It is not clear that the action plans take aim at the company’s own actions.

-- It is not clear that the action plans focus on the most significant risks (assessed based on likelihood and severity).
+- It is not clear that the action plans focus on the most significant risks.

 - The action plans lack measures, timeframes or responsible persons.